Domains by Proxy

-Domains by Proxy (DBP) is an Internet company owned by the founder of GoDaddy, Bob Parsons.
+Domains by Proxy, LLC (DBP) is an Internet company started by the founder of GoDaddy, Bob Parsons.
 Domains by Proxy offers domain privacy services through partner domain registrars such as GoDaddy and Wild West Domains.

 Subscribers list Domains by Proxy as their administrative and technical contacts in the Internet's WHOIS database, thereby delegating responsibility for managing unsolicited contacts from third parties and keeping the domains owners' personal information secret.
 However, the company will release a registrant's personal information in some cases, such as by court order or for other reasons as deemed appropriate by the company per its Domain Name Proxy Agreement.

 As of 2014, over 9,850,000 domain names use the Domains by Proxy service.

 Political usage

 In the run-up to the 2012 United States presidential primaries, numerous domain names with derogatory expressions have been registered through Domains by Proxy by both Republicans and Democrats.

 Domains by Proxy have allegedly been a target of the Internet organization Anonymous due to perceived malicious business activities including inducements to join their service, claims of privacy that are not fulfilled and the lowering of Google PageRank of the sites they link to.